Moving forwards – the horse, the canal, the railway, the highway, the information superhighway…

 So, we start in a mews, symbol of the coach and horse age, the ‘service conduits’ for the big houses on either side, morphing in the 1960s to trendy places for people to live, and today achingly hip and expensive, but still with a country feel about them when you stroll along past their back to front gardens spilling onto the cobbles.

 Next, under the Westway, that concrete memorial to the motor car, crashing through London in the 1960s preceded by a wrecking ball, intended to relieve congestion and kick-start a new age of modernism in which the car would be king (thankfully past now).
-But the thumping noise and ugliness is still there, reminding us of just how horrible most cities used to be in the 70s.
+But the thumping noise and ugliness are still there, reminding us of just how horrible most UK cities were in the 70s.

-Then, passing through the elegant Regent’s Park, which used to be a royal hunting ground but was ‘regenerated’ as a smart place for Georgians to hang out and promenade in; allowing wild animals back, but strictly in captivity.
+Then, passing through the elegant Regent’s Park, which used to be a royal hunting ground but was ‘regenerated’ as a smart place for Georgians to hang out and promenade in; allowing wild animals back, but strictly in captivity (aka the zoo).

 And towards the end of the walk, observing redundant railway yards transformed into seats of learning (The British Library, the Francis Crick Institute) or up-market shopping arcades (Coal Drops Yard).
 Even an old gas works which has become a circular garden.